Minnesota Wild: Marian Gaborik era

-Gaborik spent much of the 2002–03 season vying for the league scoring crown before slumping in the second half, and the Wild, in their first-ever playoff appearance, made it to the Western Conference Finals before being swept 4–0 by the Mighty Ducks of Anaheim.
-Previously, the Wild had beaten the favored and third-seeded Colorado Avalanche in the first round in seven games, coming back from a 3–1 series deficit and winning both Game 6 and 7 in overtime.
+Gaborik spent much of the 2002–03 season vying for the league scoring crown before slumping in the second half, and the Wild, in their first-ever playoff appearance, made it to the conference finals before being swept 4–0 by the Mighty Ducks of Anaheim.
+Previously, the Wild had beaten the favored and third-seeded Colorado Avalanche in the first round in seven games, coming back from a 3–1 series deficit and winning both game 6 and 7 in overtime.
 Brunette scored the series-clinching goal, the last on Patrick Roy.
-In the Western Conference semi-finals, the Wild beat the fourth-seeded Vancouver Canucks, again in seven games, and again after being down 3–1 in a series.
-In the process, the Wild became the first team in playoff history to capture a seven-game series twice after facing elimination during Game 5.
+In the conference semifinals, the Wild beat the fourth-seeded Vancouver Canucks, again in seven games, and again after being down 3–1 in a series.
+In the process, the Wild became the first team in playoff history to capture a seven-game series twice after facing elimination during game 5.

 When the 2003–04 season started, the Wild were short-handed with both Pascal Dupuis and Gaborik holding out.
 After struggling in the first month, the Wild finally got their two young star left-wingers signed, but both struggled to get back into game shape as the Wild struggled through much of November.
 In a deep hole, the Wild did not make it to the playoffs, despite finishing the season strong, with wins in five of their last six games as they finished last in the competitive Northwest Division with a record of 30–29–20–3.
 Along the way, the Wild began to gear up for the future, trading away several of their older players who were a part of the franchise from the beginning, including Brad Bombardir and Jim Dowd.

 The 2004–05 season was canceled due to an NHL lockout.
 Former Wild player Sergei Zholtok died from a heart condition during a game in Europe.
 Zholtok died in the arms of Minnesotan and former Wild player Darby Hendrickson.